Pete Martinez: New York

 Pete enrolled in the Arts Students League in New York maintaining a studio in the Woolworth Building.

 During these years Pete was augmenting his income as a rodeo contestant.
 He became a top performer in the eastern circuit.
 At one of the Madison Square Garden rodeos he was the only contestant to enter all the bronc riding, bull riding, and calf roping event participating for the full 27 days.

 Tucson

 In 1932 on the Southwestern Rodeo circuit, Martinez performed in the Fiesta del los Vaqueros in Tucson.
 He met Victoria Kellner (aunt of the baseball pitcher Alex Kellner) and the two married.

 The couple purchased a small ranch near Prince Road and Tucson Blvd, near the home of Maynard Dixon’s and down the street from the original Ettore DeGrazia Studio.

-Martinez's art captures the raw roughness of the wild range.
+Martinez's art was known to captures the raw roughness of the wild range.
 A soft wooliness that does not sacrifice beauty.

 Martinez painted a mural on the walls of the Hotel Congress bar Tap Room.
 A drop ceiling was added to the bar in the 1960s covering the murals.
 The mural remain one of Tucson's great lost artworks.